Skip to Content

 • Summer Semester: March 1st

-Applications received after the dates above, will be processed, but cannot be guaranteed to be completed before the start of the indicated semester.
-Applications will not be processed until all required documentation is received by the ACM State Coordinator.
+Applications received after the dates above will be processed but cannot be guaranteed to be completed before the start of the indicated semester.
+Applications will not be processed until the ACM State Coordinator receives all required documentation.

 Acceptance into the Academic Common Market for Florida residents will be determined by degree program availability and verification of residency.
-Upon approval, a certification letter will be sent to the student and the ACM Institutional Coordinator.
+A certification letter will be sent to the student and the ACM Institutional Coordinator upon approval.

 Program Costs

 There is no charge to apply for ACM consideration.
-Following approval, each will be assessed in-state tuition rates and fees for the duration of his/her program of study as long as continuously enrolled in the ACM-approved degree program.
+Following approval, each student will be assessed in-state tuition rates and fees for the duration of their program of study as long as they are continuously enrolled in the ACM-approved degree program.

 Questions